-Follow ing consultation with the lesbian, gay, bisexual and transgender (LGBT) community, the library service has set up a dedicated LGBT library collection.
+Following consultation with the lesbian, gay, bisexual and transgender (LGBT) community, the library service has set up a dedicated LGBT library collection.

 Sports Development is part of the planning group established by Harts Gables, the local LGBT service, to develop and promote the Gaymes.
-Gaymes were held in September 2008 and are scheduled for 2009.
+Gaymes were held in September 2008 with another event due to be held in September 2009.